Our next stopping point was Whitsunday Region where we planned to see go to Reef World for snorkelling and see the Whitsunday Islands.

 The waters may be inhabited by marine stingers or box jellyfish between November to May.
 To provide a safe place to swim for visitors, the local council has built a small swimming lagoon on the foreshore, similar to the lagoon found in Cairns.

 We stayed at Airlie Beach Discovery Caravan Park.
-The park is extensive and offers various accommodation, including cabins, villas, powered and unpowered sites.
+The park is extensive and offers various accommodations, including cabins, villas, powered and unpowered sites.
 They also have a big swimming pool, and we immediately tested it with Nell.

 We also booked our two cruises; one to the Reef World and one to Hamilton Island and Whitsunday Island.